Applications and charms

 When an application requires another application to fulfil its purpose they need to be logically linked together.
 In Juju, such a link is called a relation .
 The Managing relations page explains this important concept.

 Removing an application is a simple process.
 See the Removing things page for guidance.

 Juju horizontally scales applications up and down by adding and removing application units.
 See the Scaling applications page for details.

 Upgrade an application

 Upgrading an application in Juju means to upgrade the application’s charm.
 See the Upgrading applications page for in-depth coverage.

-Actions are charm-specific bits of code which can be called at will from the command line.
-The Working with actions page provides full coverage of the subject.
+Actions are charm-specific code which can be called at will from the command line.
+Working with actions page provides full coverage of the subject.

 Application groups allow an administrator to manage groups of the same application by providing custom application names during deployment.
 See the Application groups page for details.

 Application high availability pertains to the distribution of units over availability zones.
 See the Application high availability page for full information.